InternLM/lmdeploy/docs/en/benchmark/profile_triton_server.md

-# API Server Performance Test Method
+# Triton Inference Server Performance Test Method

-The way to profiling api_server performance is similar to the method for [profiling throughput](./profile_throughput.md).
-The difference is api_server should be launched successfully before testing.
+Triton Inference Server (TIS) is another serving method supported by LMDeploy besides from api_server.
+Its performance testing methods and metrics are similar to those of [api_server](./profile_api_server.md).

-The evaluation script is `profile_restful_api.py`.
+The evaluation script is `profile_serving.py`.
 Before running it, please install the lmdeploy precompiled package, download the evaluation script and the test dataset:

 ```shell
 pip install lmdeploy